eznix86/multiple-website-domain-subdomain-nginx-with-SSL-vps/README.md

 > Go check your files in `/etc/nginx/conf.d/xxx.conf`
 > You will notice that certbot automatically, and respectively added a configured SSL certificates for our domain  and subdomain.
 > Note: It must be **regenerated** every 3 months.

+Server Configuration

+    /etc/nginx: The Nginx configuration directory.
+All of the Nginx configuration files reside here.
+    /etc/nginx/nginx.conf: The main Nginx configuration file.
+This can be modified to make changes to the Nginx global configuration.
+    /etc/nginx/sites-available/: The directory where per-site server blocks can be stored.
+Nginx will not use the configuration files found in this directory unless they are linked to the sites-enabled directory.
+Typically, all server block configuration is done in this directory, and then enabled by linking to the other directory.
+    /etc/nginx/sites-enabled/: The directory where enabled per-site server blocks are stored.
+Typically, these are created by linking to configuration files found in the sites-available directory.
+    /etc/nginx/snippets: This directory contains configuration fragments that can be included elsewhere in the Nginx configuration.
+Potentially repeatable configuration segments are good candidates for refactoring into snippets.

+Server Logs

+    /var/log/nginx/access.log: Every request to your web server is recorded in this log file unless Nginx is configured to do otherwise.
+    /var/log/nginx/error.log: Any Nginx errors will be recorded in this log.